ryan-brazeal-ufl/RubPyxRobot/docs/index.md

 11. Run the command `sudo i2cdetect -y 1` and you should see a table-like message returned to the screen, as shown in the following image.
 This indicates that the Raspberry Pi computer has detected the Adafruit Servo Hat and servo control will now work properly.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/rpi_enable_i2c.png">

 ### ii.
-Copy the RubpyxRobot Python scripts to the Raspberry Pi computer
+Install the RubpyxRobot Python scripts on the Raspberry Pi

  1. On the Raspberry Pi command prompt, run the command <br> `wget https://github.com/ryan-brazeal-ufl/RubpyxRobot/archive/master.zip`. **This step requires that the Raspberry Pi computer (via the network it is on) is connected to the internet.**<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/wget_command.png">
  2. Next, run the command <br>`unzip master.zip && mv RubpyxRobot-master RubpyxRobot`.<br>
  3. The RubpyxRobot GitHub repo. has now been downloaded to the pi user's home directory.
-Navigate into RubpyxRobot directory to access the Python scripts that control the machine, run the command `cd RubpyxRobot/scripts`.
-Followed by the command `chmod +x *.py`.<br>
+Navigate into RubpyxRobot directory to access the Python scripts that control the machine, run the command <br>`cd RubpyxRobot/scripts`.
+Followed by the command <br>`chmod +x *.py`.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/scripts_dir.png">
  4. The RubpyxRobot is now ready to be calibrated!